Former Trump adviser Michael Flynn pleaded the Fifth during meeting with Jan. 6 committee

 In its letter to Flynn, the committee asked specifically about his attendance at the Dec.
 18 meeting in the Oval Office “during which participants discussed seizing voting machines, declaring a national emergency, invoking certain national security emergency powers and continuing to spread the message” that the 2020 election was tainted by fraud.

-The letter noted that the previous day, Flynn had spoken with a Newsmax TV interviewer about seizing voting machines, foreign influence in the election and the purported precedent for deploying military troops and declaring martial law to “rerun” the election.
+The letter noted that the previous day, Flynn had spoken with a Newsmax TV interviewer about seizing voting machines, foreign influence in the election, and the purported precedent for deploying military troops and declaring martial law to “rerun” the election.
 It asked Flynn for all documents and depositions related to these matters.

 On March 1, the White House Counsel’s Office informed Flynn and former Trump trade adviser Peter Navarro that President Biden would not back claims of executive privilege to shield them from testifying before the select committee.